MarcoPittarello/iPastoralist/README.md

         measurements out of 50 total measurements along the transect line, the FO will be multiplied by 2).
 To all occasional species (i.e. species found within vegetation plots but not along the linear transects) a %SC value = 0.3% is attributed.
+More deatail are provided in the **vegetation\_abundance** function, which process FO data with the following workflow:

 ![esempio](image/Wrkflw_abundance_conversion.png)